Alan4247748/friendly-potato/docs/Tech Writing/Sensor.md

 ## Low Bandwidth

 Oil and gas wells are in remote locations adding a challenge for connectivity.
-These enviorments are **BW starved** so each device will transfer data on the 2.4GHz frequency to the gateway device.
+These environments are **BW starved** so each device will transfer data on the 2.4GHz frequency to the gateway device.
 The gateway will transmit data via the [LORA network](https://lora-alliance.org) for long range low bandwidth data transfer.

 ## On-site Power

-Locations sometimes are not connected to an electrial grid.
+Locations sometimes are not connected to an electrical grid.
 This sensor system will have battery and solar power capabilites for 10 years.

 ## RoadMap